openfaas/openfaas.github.io/_posts/2020-04-17-introducing-faasd.md

 ### You're not on your own!

-Finally, if you do run into technical issues with OpenFaaS and you need support, do feel free to join the Slack community and ask away.

-> We're here to help you, and if you need more than can be offered by the community, [OpenFaaS Ltd](mailto:sales@openfaas.com) offers reassurance and consulting services.
+We're here to help you, and if you need more than can be offered by the community, [OpenFaaS Ltd](mailto:sales@openfaas.com) offers reassurance and consulting services.

 ### Connect with the community